projectaki/portfolio/src/blog/authentication.md

 create our own logic for retrieving the access information.
 Since we still have the user identifiers in the access token, we can extract this in the backend middleware, retrieve the rest of the user data from the database, and use that for access management, instead of using the access token.
 In a frontend application we also require the user access information, for example hiding certain content for specific users.
-Since the frontend application gets back an access token from the `IDP`, following successful authentication, it should have the user access information.
-In this implementation, we need to make a backend call after recieving the access token, and ask the backend for the rest of the information, and only then tell the frontend that the authentication was successful, with all the neccessary user information.
+In this implementation, we need to make a backend call after recieving the id token from the IDP, and ask the backend for the rest of the information, and only then tell the frontend that the authentication was successful, with all the neccessary user information.
 This can be implemented in the frontend authentication library of our choice.

 ## Considerations with this implementation